OctoPrint/tracking.octoprint.org/index.md

 version.
 Additionally the country from which the request originates will be determined based on the client IP via GeoIP.
 The client IP address itself will **not** be tracked.

-Currently the plugin fires tracking requests for the following events:
+Currently the plugin fires tracking requests for the following events, most of which can be disabled in the plugin's settings:

   * **Regular ping every 15min**.
 No additional recorded data.